Jamie Brickhouse — Speaker, Comedic Storyteller, Writing Teacher

 As a keynote speaker, Brickhouse covers a range of topics from alcoholism / addiction / recovery, suicide prevention from the perspective of an SAS (suicide attempt survivor), the art and craft of memoir writing, overcoming HIV stigma, dementia (specifically Lewy body dementia), storytelling (as performer and instructor), book marketing and publicity, and GLBTQ issues.
 He has spoken/taught at the New York State Suicide Prevention Conference, Alzheimer’s Association (NYC Chapter), Columbia Publishing Course (17 years), BookCon/BookExpo, San Miguel Writers’ Conference (upcoming), HippoCamp: A Conference for Creative Nonfiction, Creative Nonfiction Writers’ Conference, the Northern California Writers’ StoryTellers Conference & Expo, Atlanta Writers’ Club, and the New England Independent Booksellers Association.
-He is on the board of the Lewy Body Dementia Resource Center, an advocate for the American Foundation for Suicide Prevention, and guest blogger for POZ magazine.
+He is on the board of the Lewy Body Dementia Resource Center and an advocate for the American Foundation for Suicide Prevention.

 Brickhouse spent over two decades in the publishing industry, most recently at two major houses as head of their publicity and lecture divisions.
 He is founder and CEO of redBrick Agency, a lecture bureau for authors.
 A native of Beaumont, Texas, he is a graduate of Trinity University (San Antonio) and the Radcliffe Publishing Course (now the Columbia Publishing Course).
-Brickhouse lives in New York City with his common-law husband Michael.
-He is at work on his next book, I Favor My Daddy, a memoir about his father Earl.
+Brickhouse lives in New York City with his husband Michael.

 PRAISE FOR JAMIE'S PRESENTATIONS